 I trained to cut stone under Mr. Jim Donaldson in Northumberland, while he was working on his Swansong; a new church commissioned by Br.
 Harold S.S.F and dedicated to SS.
 Mary and Cuthbert at Shepherd’s Law, Near Alnwick.

 I then worked at Hereford Cathedral carving Early English Mouldings for the Lady Chapel with Capps & Capps.

-I spent ten years carving letters in slate in North Devon and have continued to do so in Wales.
+I spent ten years carving letters in slate in North Devon and have continued to do so in Carmarthenshire, Wales.